FuelLabs/sway/README.md

 ### Dependencies

 Sway is built in Rust.
-Be begin, install the Rust toolchain following instructions at <https://www.rust-lang.org/tools/install>.
+To begin, install the Rust toolchain following instructions at <https://www.rust-lang.org/tools/install>.
 Then configure your Rust toolchain to use Rust `stable`:

 ```console
 rustup default stable